Paropakari

-Rajkumar plays a dual role in the movie.
-However, this movie is not considered as a movie with double role since the second character appears only for thirty seconds on-screen in spite of it being an important plot twist.
+Rajkumar played dual role in a small portion of the movie where the second character appears only for thirty seconds on-screen in an important plot twist.
+Paropakari was the first film to be released at Nataraj theatre, Bangalore.

+Plot

 Mohan, played by Dr Rajkumar, leaves his father's home after betting that he would return home after one year, after earning Rs 25,000 by legal means.
 He meets Shami, played by Jayanti, a runaway orphan, on the way.
 The two start living together, but face several hurdles like Mohan being accused of a murder.
 He earns the money, only to decide to spend it on the cancer treatment of his teacher.
 Mohan survives an attempt on his life by his cousin.
 Mohan returns to his father, along with Shami in the end.